 Most of us have very interesting ancestry stories which map out a heroic quest on the part of our grandparents and great grandparents; many of whom dreamt of making a better life for their families.
 Our country was founded on the American Dream, which encouraged individuals to start businesses, build communities and fuel the economic welfare for its members.

 Since 2010, there has been a movement to help kick start the holiday buying season for small businesses by allocating a special day that promotes “Shop Small.”
-This day is called Small Business Saturday, and it takes place on the Saturday following Thanksgiving each year – November 29, 2014 this year.
-Continue reading
+This day is called Small Business Saturday, and it takes place on the Saturday following Thanksgiving each year.
+Continue reading →

 Have you ever played that game when you give someone two choices like chocolate or vanilla, Burger King or McDonalds, Coke or Pepsi, and they have to choose their favorite of the two?
 In the 80s I remember taking the Pepsi Challenge and hands down choosing Coke.
 We all have food preferences or brand allegiances and most of us stay loyal to the brands that treat us well.
 Something quite drastic would have to happen to jump from vanilla to chocolate or vice versa.